PeculiarVentures/xmldsigjs/README.md

 ## WARNING

-**Using XMLDSIG is a bit like running with scissors, that said it is needed for interoperability with a number of systems, for this reason, we have done this implementation.**
+**Using XMLDSIG is a bit like running with scissors so use it cautiously.
+That said it is needed for interoperability with a number of systems, for this reason, we have done this implementation.**

-**Given the nuances in handling XMLDSIG securely at this time you should consider this solution suitable for research and experimentation, further code and security review is needed before utilization in a production application.**

-## Easy to use
+## Usage

 ### Sign